10 Fun Car Games You’ve Never Thought to Play with Your Kids

 The best car games for kids who like scavenger hunts

 Before you hit the road, fill a clean soda bottle or plastic jar about two-thirds full of uncooked rice, along with about 20 little items like buttons, pennies, and marbles.
 Keep track of how many objects you added and shut the lid tight.
 While you’re on the road, let your kids roll the bottle in their hands while they search for all the pieces inside.
-While they play, you’ll want to try out these mental tricks will make your drive go by faster.

 The best car games for kids who love cars